VegaJ03/340w/README.md

 This code was written and run on Kaggle without the use of any kind of accelerator.

-To run this project, make sure you have Python 3.7+ installed.
+To run this project, make sure Python 3.7+ is installed.

-You can install all required modules using the following command:
+If not, install all required modules using the following command:

 ###### pip install pandas numpy scipy nltk scikit-learn xgboost lightgbm matplotlib seaborn torch keras tensorflow

 Be sure to also download the dataset and the word embedding technique (GloVe) files before running the code.
 The code would not be able to run otherwise.